Dorothy Counts: Recognition

 In 2006, Counts-Scoggins received an email from a man named Woody Cooper.
 He had admitted to being one of the boys in the famous picture and wanted to apologize.
-They met up for lunch where Cooper asked her to forgive him and she responded by saying, "I forgave you a long time ago, this is opportunity to do something for our children and grandchildren."
+They met up for lunch where Cooper asked her to forgive him.

 They agreed to share their story and from there, did many interviews and speaking engagements together.
 In 2008, Dorothy Counts-Scoggins along with seven other people were honored for helping integrate North Carolina's public schools.
 Each honoree received the Old North State Award from Governor Mike Easley.
 In 2010, Harding High School renamed its library in honor of Counts-Scoggins, an honor rarely bestowed upon living persons.

-In the 2016 Netflix documentary "I Am Not Your Negro," James Baldwin recalled seeing photos of Counts-Scoggins, he wrote, "It made me furious and filled me with both hatred and pity and it made me ashamed--One of us should have been there with her."
+In the 2016 Netflix documentary I Am Not Your Negro, James Baldwin recalled seeing photos of Counts-Scoggins, he wrote, "It made me furious and filled me with both hatred and pity and it made me ashamed--One of us should have been there with her."